LoadingByte/cinecred/MAINTENANCE.md

 Windows DLL actually export symbols.

 Next, navigate a bash shell to `src/zimg/`.
-There, run the following bash script three times with the arguments `windows`/`mac`/`linux`.
+There, run the following bash script four times with the arguments `windows`/`mac`/`mac arm64`/`linux`.
 Each time, you obtain a series of commands that build the library on that platform.
 Those commands need to be executed in a command prompt on that platform again in `src/zimg/`.

     #!/bin/bash

+    ARCH="${2:-x86_64}"
     if [[ "$1" == windows ]]; then
       COMP="clang-cl /c /EHsc /O2 /GS- -flto /DZIMG_X86 /DZIMG_X86_AVX512 /DNDEBUG /I. -Wno-assume"
       LINK="lld-link /DLL /OUT:zimg.dll"